 The plants are full of calcium.
-They can nibble on the leaves but it's not a food they can carelessly eat.
+They can nibble on the leaves but it's not the food they can carelessly eat.
 The flowers are also ok, as zucchini or cucumber flowers are.
 Always be sure they are pesticide (herbicide, chemical) free.

-Even though pumpkin is full in beta-carotene, which bunnies convert into Vitamin A (eye health, healthy bone structure, reproductive and immune system) there are other good sources that your rabbit will also love.
-You don't have to depend upon carrots or pumpkin to provide Vit A to your dear rabbit.
+Even though pumpkin is full of beta-carotene, which bunnies convert into Vitamin A (eye health, healthy bone structure, reproductive and immune system) there are other good sources that your rabbit will also love.
+You don't have to depend upon carrots or pumpkins to provide Vit A to your dear rabbit.